 Q4: How is the electronic bidet toilet seat attached to the toilet bowl?

 A4: Once the existing toilet seat is removed, a special universal catch plate or bracket that is supplied needs to be secured to the seat mounting holes in the toilet bowl as per image 1 below.
 Once secured, the electronic bidet toilet seat simply slides onto the catch plate.
 Depending on the style of your toilet bowl you may or may not have access to the underside of the seat mounting holes in the toilet bowl.
 If you do have access to the underside of the seat mounting holes then you simply use the mounting guides, bolts and nuts supplied to secure the catch plate.
-If you don’t have access to the underside of the seat mounting holes in the toilet bowl (concealed) then during the ordering process you may request a free pair of special blind-side fixings to secure the catch plate as per image 2 below.
+If you don’t have access to the underside of the seat mounting holes in the toilet bowl (concealed) then use the included free pair of special blind-side fixings to secure the catch plate as per image 2 below.
 Image 3 shows the catch plate with blind-side fixings used on a toilet suite where the underside of the seat mounting holes and/or toilet seat fixings are concealed.

 Image 1 - Universal Catch Plate/Bracket